eagle-io/docs/source/topics/nodes/datasource_file.rst

 				:scale: 70 %

 		When changing the account, a popup window will be displayed which allows you to login to Dropbox and authorise access as shown above.

+	*Email data to upload@eagle.io*

+		Email attachments to upload@eagle.io using the auto-generated subject exactly as shown.

+		Sender address filter
+			For added security you can filter attachments by sender email address.
+Restrict to a specific email address or to a specific domain. eg. user@company.com or @company.com.
+Leave blank for no restriction.

+	*Upload data to ftp.eagle.io*

+		Ftp your files to ftp.eagle.io using the auto-generated user name exactly as shown.
+No password required.
+Use Tcp port 21 for standard Ftp and Tcp port 990 for implicit SSL.

+	*FTP Client*

+		Connect to a specific FTP Server to collection data files.
+Note: FTP is supported in `passive mode <http://en.wikipedia.org/wiki/File_Transfer_Protocol>`_ only.

+		FTP host
+			Host name or IP address of the FTP Server.

+		Port
+			TCP Port to use for connection to the FTP Server.
+Default Port 21 for standard FTP/FTPS or 990 for FTP with Implicit SSL.

+		Mode
+			FTP Secure connection options.
+Use *FTP* for standard connection or choose an available *FTPS* mode.
+Consult your network administrator to verify the settings required for connection to your FTP Server.

+		Remote path
+			Specifiy the base remote path on the FTP Server that you have accesss to.
+You can retrieve files from sub-directories within this path.

+		User
+			Specifiy the name of the user account for the system to use when connecting to the FTP Server.
+Enter *anonymous* if no user account is required.

+		Password
+			Password for the associated user account (or leave blank for none).

+	*Http Client*

+		No configuration required.

+Read mode
+	Select how data should be read from the file:

+	*Read from start of file* will read in the entire file on each acquisition.

+	*Read from last acquire* will only read new data added to the file since last acquisition.

+	Optionally delete files after acquire (not supported on all transports).

+Retry attempts
+	Select how many retry attempts are made during an acquisition or scheduled collection before the communications is considered failed.

+Retry delay
+	Select the delay between retry attempts.
+The retry attempts multiplied by the retry delay should not exceed the collection interval.

 Communications Alarm
 	See :ref:`Alarms and Notifications <communications-alarm>`.